WICG/webpackage/go/signedexchange/README.md

 The Go environment needs to be set up in prior to using the tool.
 We are testing the tool on the latest version of Go.
 Please refer to the [Go Getting Started documentation](https://golang.org/doc/install) for the details.

 ### Installation
-We recommend using `go get` to install the command-line tool.
+We recommend using `go install` to install the command-line tool.

 ```
-go get -u github.com/WICG/webpackage/go/signedexchange/cmd/...
+go install github.com/WICG/webpackage/go/signedexchange/cmd/...@latest
 ```

 ### Creating our first signed exchange